What is medical negligence?

 Trust your instinct.
 It can be intimidating to question the words and actions of healthcare professionals – but if you believe you have experienced negligence then act.

-Strict time limits apply to medical negligence claims so seek immediate legal counsel.
+Act quickly, strict time limits apply to medical negligence claims so seek immediate legal counsel.

 Ensure that all paperwork is filed as completely and quickly as possible.